 Skip to main content

-A few World Cup intercontinental playoff games have been considered memorable in history.
+A few World Cup interconfederation playoff games have been considered memorable in history.

-Here are all of the memorable FIFA World Cup Intercontinental play-offs in history.
+Here are all of the memorable FIFA World Cup Inter Confederation play-offs in history.

 Australia vs Peru (2022 FIFA World Cup Playoff)